adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 	/header
 	  ...

-If you, like me have used the first approach for a long time, this way of doing things can seem strange at first, but it's really nice to work with.

-### What about global CSS?

-You'll need a folder for global CSS or global stuff in general:

-	/global
-	  /css
-        resetPerhaps.css
-        global.css
-        etc.css
-	/basket
-	  ...as above...
-	/header
-       ...
+### Notes

+* We normally orientate ourselves by feature, not by technology when tackling a piece of work.
+This makes this approach a compelling one.
+* Global CSS needs a folder of its own because global styles by their very nature don't belong to a module.
+* This approach has more chance of suffering from the *31 CSS file limit problem*, which I'll explain next.

 ## The 31 CSS file limit problem

-Whatever approach you take, be aware of the 31 CSS file limit.
+Whichever approach you take, you should be aware of the 31 CSS file limit found in versions of Internet Explorer.
+IE9, for example, ignores styles stored in the 32nd (or 33rd etc) file.

-IE9 for example, will ignore styles that are included in the 32nd (or 33rd etc) file.
-For production this is fine, because you're probably bundling your CSS to reduce HTTP requests.
-But for local development you probably want to work with source files to make debugging easier.
+For production this is fine, because we should bundle our CSS to reduce HTTP requests.
+But for local development it's better to work with source files to make debugging easier.
+And it's in legacy browsers where bugs normally arise.

-If you have a compilation step for local development&mdash;as would be the case if you're using a CSS preprocessor&mdash;you don't need to worry.
-Your files will be bundled during development.
+**If you have a compilation step** for local development&mdash;as would be the case whenre using a CSS preprocessor&mdash;you don't need to worry.
+The preprocessor will bundle the files.

-If you don't have a compilation step for local development&mdash;because debugging source files is easier this way&mdash;then you may have to address this.
-Your options are as follows:
+**If you don't have a compilation step** for local development&mdash;because debugging source files is easier this way&mdash;then you may want to remedy this with one of two approaches:

-1. You can introduce a compilation step.
-Basically, you need to mimick what you're doing for production, so you can&mdash;where necessary&mdash;debug in offending browsers; or
-2. Make sure you don't use more than 31 files.
-Choosing this option probably means you can't use the modular approach (as described above) because most websites contain more than 31 modules.

-If you do take this approach, you'll need to work out how best to group modules into files.
-For example, I recently folded delivery address, payment details and order confirmation modules into `checkout.css`.
+1. **Add an optional to concatentate CSS.** By doing this you'll be able to mimick the production environment and be able to debug in offending legacy browsers.
+2. **Use less than 32 CSS files.** As you'll probably have more than 31 modules, you can't organise your CSS by module.
+In fact you'll need to put several modules within the same CSS file.